-Tips From a Wedding Photographer: What Your Wedding Photographer Wishes You Knew
+Tips From Your Wedding Photographer: What We Wish You Knew

 You know not to scowl, stick your tongue out, or jam Doritos all over your face before the ceremony, using your gown as a napkin.